Welcome to Crieff Hills Retreat Centre

 It was built in partnership with Presbyterian Canada Youth conference volunteers (2006) using fieldstones from the property to mark the pathways and is available all year round (depending on snow levels).

 There is an extensive network of hiking trails at Crieff Hills that wind their way through pine and hardwood forest.
 Short, contemplative paths are located around the main buildings.
-The orange and red trails are quite extensive, leading to the edges of the property, and can take over an hour to hike.
+The orange and red trails are quite extensive, leading to the edges of the property.
 Purple, yellow and blue trails link up with the longer routes, providing shortcuts and diversions.
 All are well maintained and well-marked with coloured trail markers and map kiosks along the way.
-In case of an emergency, post numbers make it easy for someone to be located.
+In case of an emergency, post numbers make it easy for someone to be located. ***PLEASE NOTE THAT THE RED TRAIL IS CURRENTLY CLOSED***

 Most of our retreat houses and the conference area are equipped with outdoor fire pits.
 Some of our accommodations have indoor fireplaces as well.
 We provide ample firewood free of charge and you are welcome to enjoy campfires all year round.